-- 2.2.20 The latest all-Ireland Capacity Statement emphasises that the "the current outlook, based on the best information available, is serious.
-It is likely that in the coming years we will experience system alerts and will need to work proactively to mitigate the risk of more serious impacts"12. - 2.2.21 It predicts capacity deficits during the 10 years to 2031 and states that "further new electricity generation will be required to secure the transition to high levels of renewable electricity over the coming decades".
-It is clear that this must include new gas-fired generation capacity: "A balanced portfolio of new capacity is required and this includes the need for new cleaner gas fired generation plant"13. - 2.2.22 It also recognises that this is essential in order for Ireland to achieve its carbon budgets for the electricity sector up to 2030: "This balanced portfolio is also crucial to ensuring Ireland meets its carbon budgets between now and 2030 for the electricity sector, which positions the electricity sector to achieve the zero net carbon target by 2050"14. - 2.2.23 Reflecting and building upon the commitments stated within the NDP, it states that we must deliver "over 2000MW of enduring flexible gas-fired generation capacity" by 203015.
+- 2.2.24 The latest all-Ireland Capacity Statement emphasises that the "the current outlook, based on the best information available, is serious.
+It is likely that in the coming years we will experience system alerts and will need to work proactively to mitigate the risk of more serious impacts". - 2.2.25 It predicts capacity deficits during the 10 years to 2031 and states that "further new electricity generation will be required to secure the transition to high levels of renewable electricity over the coming decades".
+It is clear that this must include new gas-fired generation capacity: "A balanced portfolio of new capacity is required and this includes the need for new cleaner gas fired generation plant". - 2.2.26 It also recognises that this is essential in order for Ireland to achieve its carbon budgets for the electricity sector up to 2030: "This balanced portfolio is also crucial to ensuring Ireland meets its carbon budgets between now and 2030 for the electricity sector, which positions the electricity sector to achieve the zero net carbon target by 2050". - 2.2.27 Reflecting and building upon the commitments stated within the NDP, it states that we must deliver "over 2000MW of enduring flexible gas-fired generation capacity" by 2030.
+Eirgrid/SONI Shaping our Electricity Future A Roadmap to Achieve Renewable Ambition - 2.2.28 The 'Shaping our Electricity Future' document, published in November 2021, "identifies the transmission network reinforcements needed to manage renewable generation and demand growth".
+It provides an outline of the key developments needed to support a secure transition to at least 70% renewables on the electricity grid by 2030.
+Inherent to this is continuing to operate, develop and maintain a safe, secure, reliable, economical and efficient electricity transmission system with a view to ensuring that all reasonable demands for electricity are met. - 2.2.29 The document is informed by extensive stakeholder and public engagement alongside comprehensive modelling and analysis of network reinforcements.
+It advises that "gas-